In February it was confirmed by Royal Proclamation that the most British of bears – Paddington – would feature on two new UK 50p coins.

 Given the immense popularity of the coloured Beatrix Potter 50p coins over the last 3 years, which have continued to sell out year-on-year, collectors can look forward to this issue being equally collectable.

-You will be able order the new Limited Edition Silver Proof Paddington at the Station 50p coin from The Westminster Collection for £65 with FREE p&p on Monday 18 June.
+You can order the new Limited Edition Silver Proof Paddington at the Station 50p coin here for £65 with FREE p&p.

 Base Metal Brilliant Uncirculated Collector’s Edition